Cell Sorting by Flow Cytometry

 Large Molecule PK

-Development, validation, and implementation using ELISAs and MSD assays for biologics, flow cytometry and ddPCR for cell-based therapies, and Quanterix SIMOA® for ultrasensitive analyte detection
+Development, validation, and implementation using ELISAs and MSD assays for biologics, flow cytometry, and ddPCR for cell-based therapies, and Quanterix SIMOA® for ultrasensitive analyte detection